-Senator McCoy's statement regarding Des Moines Water Works
+Senator McCoy Supports Des Moines Neighbor's Resolution on Water Works Legislation

 General Resolution 2017-01

 WHEREAS Des Moines Neighbors is established as the umbrella organization for the neighborhood associations in the City of Des Moines;

 WHEREAS the safety of our drinking water and the health of our residents is a primary concern for the neighborhood associations of Des Moines;